Guide to How to Wipe a Mac or Macbook Clean

 diskutil secureErase freespace VALUE /Volumes/DRIVE

 That tells your Mac to securely erase the free space on your SSD.
-You’ll need to change VALUE to a number between 0 and 4.
+You’ll need to change value to a number between 0 and 4.
 Zero is a single-pass run of zeroes, 1 is a single-pass run of random numbers, 2 is a seven-pass erase, 3 is a 35-pass erase.
-Finally, level 4 is a three-pass erase with random fills plus a final zero fill.
-DRIVE should be changed to the name of your hard drive.
+Finally, level 4 is a three-pass erase with random fills plus a final zero fill. drive should be changed to the name of your hard drive.
 To run a seven-pass erase of your SSD drive in JohnB-MacBook, you would enter the following:

 diskutil secureErase freespace 2 /Volumes/JohnB-MacBook

-Note that while Mac’s Terminal typically uses forward slashes ( / ), if you have as space in the name of your hard drive, you’ll see a backslash ( \ ) to indicate that break in syntax.
+Note that while Mac’s Terminal typically uses forward slashes ( / ), if you have a space in the name of your hard drive, you’ll see a backslash ( \ ) to indicate that break in syntax.
 (So “Macintosh HD” becomes /Macintosh\ HD.)
 For example, to run a 35-pass erase on a hard drive called Macintosh HD, enter the following:

 diskutil secureErase freespace 3 /Volumes/Macintosh\ HD

 If you’re like the majority of computer users, you’ve never opened your Terminal application—and that’s probably a good thing.
 If you’re providing the proper instructions, a CLI lets you directly edit the guts of your computer.
 If you’re not providing the proper instructions, things will just error out, and likely you won’t know why.
-All this to say: Apple has made specific choices about designing products for folks who aren’t computer experts.
-Sometimes it limits how customizable you can get on your device (i.e. it’s super hard to zero out an SSD), but usually it’s for good reason—in this case, it’s to preserve the health of your drive in the long term.